THIS WEEK’S MOTLEY FOOL UPDATE: As of December 4, 2022:

-Like you, I saw all the Motley Fool’s charts about their fantastic returns like the one below dated March, 2022…
+Like you, I saw the Motley Fool’s charts about their fantastic returns like the one below dated March, 2022.

-… and I couldn’t resist.
-So, in order to have my own objective data of the performance of their stock picks, I decided to do my own Motley Fool experiment and subscribed in 2016.
+Always skeptical of ads like this, I wanted to get my own objective data of the performance of their stock picks.
+So I decided to do my own Motley Fool experiment and subscribed the first week of January, 2016.

 But before I dive into the details of the performance of their last 6 years of picks, you need to understand the Motley Fool Stock Advisor philosophy.